Design your sustainable backyard oasis!

 Since we started our Hydrate program in 2015, we have hosted free water harvesting classes in Mesa, Tempe, Phoenix, and Glendale.
-We will continue to bring this educational series to other communities around the Valley - stay tuned!
+We are excited to announce we will be bringing the Hydrate series to more people around the Valley in 2019 - stay tuned!

 Please contact Ryan Mores with any questions, or if your business would like to sponsor these events.